trikatechnologies/listrak-pixel/docs/README.md

 ```

 :warning: Make sure to replace `'LISTRAK-MERCHANT-ID'` in the second-to-last line with your Listrak Merchant ID.
 No other customizations are needed.

+## Listrak Data Integration

+Enabling this feature will send additional Order, Customer, and Product data to listrak.

+- Orders data is sent when an order has been invoiced and/or updated if canceled.
+- Customer data is sent when the order is invoiced.
+- Product data is sent when a SKU has been created or updated.

+To provide additional data to Listrak, you will need to create a new integration from the Listrak application and allow access to the Listrak API.
+Listrak provides some instructions [here](https://api.listrak.com/data#section/INTEGRATION-SETUP).

+**Access Levels**

+The app supports sending Order, Customer, and Product data and will need these access levels selected.

+**IP Address Whitelist**

+There are three possible IPs the app may use to send data to the Listrak API, these will need to be added to the integration's whitelist.

+- 34.199.112.14
+- 107.23.210.212
+- 52.73.206.45